Ted Kaczynski: Contemporary reception

 James Q. Wilson, in a 1998 New York Times op-ed, wrote: "If it is the work of a madman, then the writings of many political philosophers—Jean Jacques Rousseau, Thomas Paine, Karl Marx—are scarcely more sane."
 He added: "The Unabomber does not like socialization, technology, leftist political causes or conservative attitudes.
 Apart from his call for an (unspecified) revolution, his paper resembles something that a very good graduate student might have written."

 Alston Chase, a fellow alumnus at Harvard University, wrote in 2000 for The Atlantic that "it is true that many believed Kaczynski was insane because they needed to believe it.
 But the truly disturbing aspect of Kaczynski and his ideas is not that they are so foreign but that they are so familiar."
 He argued: "We need to see Kaczynski as exceptional—madman or genius—because the alternative is so much more frightening."

 Other works

 University of Michigan–Dearborn philosophy professor David Skrbina wrote the introduction to Kaczynski's 2010 anthology Technological Slavery, which includes the original manifesto, letters from Kaczynski to Skrbina, and other essays.
 Two further editions have been published since 2010, one in 2019 and another in 2022.
 Kaczynski also wrote a second book in 2016 titled, Anti-Tech Revolution: Why and How, that does not include the manifesto, but delves deeply into an analysis of why technological society cannot be reformed and the dynamics of revolutionary movements.

-According to a 2021 study, Kaczynski's manifesto "is a synthesis of ideas from three well-known academics: French philosopher Jacques Ellul, British zoologist Desmond Morris, and American psychologist Martin Seligman".
+Kaczynski's critiques of civilization bore some similarities to anarcho-primitivism, but he rejected and criticized anarcho-primitivist views.
+Although Kaczynski and his manifesto have been embraced by ecofascists, he rejected fascism, including those whom he referred to as "the 'ecofascists, describing ecofascism as "an aberrant branch of leftism".
+He wrote that the "true anti-tech movement rejects every form of racism or ethnocentrism", adding that racial division would undermine such efforts by fostering conflict and competition which would in turn drive technological growth.